 Total underwriting discounts and commissions to be paid to the underwriters represent % of the total amount of the offering.
-The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriters by us.
+The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriters by us [and the selling shareholders].
 Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-T otal

-Per ADS No Exercise Full Exercise

-Discounts and commissions paid by us US\$ US\$ US\$
+10 Hdi Per ADS No Exercise Full Exercise Discounts and commissions paid by us US\$ US\$ US\$ [Discounts and commissions paid by the selling shareholders US\$ US\$ US\$